Kong/terraform-provider-konnect/docs/resources/cloud_gateway_configuration.md

 ### Optional

-- `api_access` (String) Type of API access data-plane groups will support for a configuration.
-Default: "private+public"; must be one of ["private", "public", "private+public"]
+- `api_access` (String) Type of API access data-plane groups will support for a configuration. must be one of ["private", "public", "private+public"]
 - `kind` (String) **Pre-release Feature**
 This feature is currently in beta and is subject to change.